**This post has been entered in Monday Mania at The Healthy Home Economist!**

 Don’t be afraid of the ‘birthing gown’ idea — this works just as well as a night shirt for those who aren’t in need of birthing gowns currently!
 And this is a very loose ‘pattern,’ so it can fit anyone.
 It’s relatively simple, so you can sew it in just about an hour.
 It’s flexible in design, too.
 Keep reading to see!

-Here’s what I have: fabric (organic bamboo velour), scissors, tape measure, and pins.
-That, plus a sewing machine and thread is all I need!
+That, plus a sewing machine and thread is all you need!
 A straight stitch is all you need to be able to do, so even if you’re a novice you can do this.

 Measure your body from your shoulder down to your waist along your back.
 This is the length of your shirt — although you may choose to make it shorter or longer as desired.
 Mine is only like a longish shirt because I don’t want to sit on it post-birth!
 Mine is 28″ long.